zerve-app/zerve/docs/docs/zerve/Product.md

 ### Our Solution, Zerve: A Headful Content Management System

 Zerve is a Content Management System which aims to address the common shortfalls of the Headless CMS.
-The following workflow details the way you can use Zerve to define a schema for your config db, so your non-technical team can manage app data according to your specification.
+The following workflow details the way you can use Zerve to define a schema for your Store, so your non-technical team can manage app data according to your specification.
 Then the Zerve client can give you a type-safe interface using TypeScript.

 # The Zerve Workflow

 This workflow encourages you to maintain a 3rd "source-of-truth" for your company's data, in addition to your codebase (in git), and your user data (in your database).
 Your team will maintain a new configuration database in the Zerve service, or you can self-host it.

-Most likely, your organization will only need one config db, which will be shared across development, staging, and production.
-If you need different behavior across these environments, your code may access different values within the config db.
+Most likely, your organization will only need one Store, which will be shared across development, staging, and production.
+If you need different behavior across these environments, your code may access different values within the Store.
+It is reccomended to use one Store for your project, so the schemas may be shared across environments.

 ## Set up a Zerve Server + Store

-You will need a host for your config db, and you can use the Zerve service directly to create your own Store, or you may choose to self-host Zerve on your own server.
+You will need a host for your Store, and you can use the Zerve service directly to create your own Store, or you may choose to self-host Zerve on your own server.

 ## Add Initial Data and Schema